TyKonKet/FS17_FuelUsageDisplay/README.md

 Makes the fuel usage of motorized vehicles more realistic and displays the live fuel consumption.

 # TODO
+- [ ] Fix the error in multiplayer with station crane
 - [ ] [AdBlue](https://en.wikipedia.org/wiki/Diesel_exhaust_fluid) simulation
 - [ ] ~~Maximum cap for the power used from PowerConsumer, to allow a minimum movement of vehicle~~